How To Cure Swim Bladder Disease In Betta Fish

 6. Erratic breathing or gasping for air.

-See also Betta Fish Velvet Disease
+See also Flukes Fish Disease

 If you notice any of these symptoms in your betta fish, it’s important to take action to diagnose and treat the swim bladder disease.